Choctawhatchee Bay: History

 The bay was charted by Spanish, French, and English expeditions, The bay appears on some charts as "St. Rose's Bay".

 Following the Treaty of Moultrie Creek, small bands of Creeks lived on the shores of Choctawhatchee Bay.

+At the beginning of the 1900s, Choctawhatchee Bay was mainly freshwater and had a small channel to the Gulf of Mexico.
+During a storm in 1929, the bay's water level increased and threatened homes on the bay with flooding.
+Locals dug a small trench near Destin to release the water, which quickly eroded into a large channel, creating today's large Destin's Pass or East Pass.
+The larger channel increased the bay's salinity, significantly changing its ecosystem.

-Military Use
+Military use

 As noted in a 1993 Eglin AFB report, Test Area D-55 was originally installed in the World War II era by Eglin Air Force Base with "omnidirectional radar corner reflectors" on top to be used as a radar target range.
 Test Area D-55 is formed by 25 arrays of 2,040 wood pilings placed east of the Clyde B. Wells Bridge.
 They are located in 8 feet of water and the array extends for 1.2 miles.

+Wildlife and ecology

+Choctawhatchee Bay contains sea grass beds that are significant to the sustainability of the fish and invertebrates within the bay.
+These include shrimp, eastern oysters, spotted sea trout, gulf menhaden, red drum, blue crab, gulf flounder, striped mullet, and white mullet.

+Portions of the bay are protected as Class II waters of the State, setting a standard for water quality to prevent illness from bacteria and other possible contaminants.
+Commercial and recreational shellfish harvesting is practiced within these waters.

 Municipalities

 Several towns and cities are located around the Choctawhatchee Bay: